vmware/vrops-export/README.md

 * resourceType: Name of the resource type (e.g. VirtualMachine)
 * rollupType: Type of data aggregation.
 Valid values are MAX, MIN, AVG, SUM, LATEST.
 * rollupMinutes: Number of minutes in each bucket for rollup.
-E.g. ```rollupType: "AVG"``` and ```rollupMinutes: 5``` generates 5 minute averages.
+E.g. ```rollupType: "AVG"``` and ```rollupMinutes: 5``` generates 5-minute averages.
 * dateFormat: Format to use when specifying and displaying dates.
   See http://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html for a description of the format.
+In addition, the format string```"%E"``` will cause the tool to output raw epoch milliseconds as dates.
 * outputFormat: Specifies the output format.
 Valid values are ```csv```, ```json```, ```wavefront``` and ```sql```.
 * align: Aligns the timestamps to a specified granularity (in seconds).
-For example, if an align value of 300 is specified, all timestamps will be aligned to the nearest 5 mintes.
+For example, if an align value of 300 is specified, all timestamps will be aligned to the nearest 5 minutes.
 Note that only the time stamps are changed.
   Interpolation is not yet supported.
 * allMetrics: Exports all metrics for every resource.
-This option is indended mainly for the JSON output format and will most likely not work for table-oriented outputs, such as CSV and SQL.
+This option is intended mainly for the JSON output format and will most likely not work for table-oriented outputs, such as CSV and SQL.
 If specified, the ```fields``` attribute is ignored.